GordonDiggs/railsconf_2014/day_3.md

 * Duplication is cheaper than the wrong abstraction
 * Test methods you don't understand so you can refactor and delete
 * Trust the refactoring
+* Be able to add new behavior without changing existing code
 * practicalrailsbook.com

 ## Build the API First - Rosie Hoyem, Sonja Hall